Smileynator/blender-mdb-addon/README.md

 Custom Properties you should know about:
 - Bones have 'unknown_ints[0]' that might be related to groupings. the value 3 seems to be assigned to all bones that actually need to hold meshes that have weight painting.
-- Materials have 3 custom properties.
+- Materials retain MDB identity and material-table metadata in addition to the following render properties.
   - Render Priority is literral ordering.
 If 2 transparent objects exist, and one has higher render priority, it will show up in the front.
   - Render Layer is normally 0 for opaque objects, and 2 on transparent and UI elements.
   - Render Type is almost always 3, but seems to be set to 2 for objects which "update" their texture, like fill bars, or the shield bearer's shield.